explainers-by-googlers/cross-origin-storage/README.md

 User agents are expected to enrich settings UI based on the file hashes.
 For example, a user agent could know that a file identified by a given hash is a well-known AI model and optionally surface this information to the user in the settings UI.

+#### Cache flooding

+Sites are prevented from flooding the cache in an attempt to evict other sites' resources.
+Each site can only store a limited amount of data in COS, and if a site tries to exceed this limit, the user agent can block the attempt and log a warning to the console.

 ### Privacy considerations

 In browsers that still support third-party cookies, user agents are expected to make this API available only in contexts where third-party cookies are enabled.